 With other opera companies, Anna made her international debut in Japan, performing the role of Dorabella (Così fan tutte) for Tokyo Arts Foundation.
 She has often performed with Sydney Chamber Opera, including her striking performance in their boldly staged-version of JS Bach’s solo cantata Ich habe genug.

-Frequently appearing as guest soloist with Australian choirs and orchestras, Anna has extensive experience of oratorio repertoire including Verdi’s Requiem, Handel’s Messiah and Rossini’s Petite Messe Solennelle.
+Frequently appearing as guest soloist with Australian choirs and orchestras, Anna has extensive experience of oratorio repertoire including Verdi’s Requiem, Handel’s Messiah, Rossini’s Petite Messe Solennelle and Mendelssohn's Elijah.
 In the Australian Ballet’s 2013 “Vanguard” season, she was the mezzo-soprano soloist for their ballet Bella Figura, performing excerpts of Pergolesi’s Stabat Mater with the Australian Opera and Ballet Orchestra.
 Anna was guest artist in the 2015 Brisbane Baroque Festival's Heavenly Handel gala concert, performing a selection of Handel arias with Queensland Symphony Orchestra, recorded live for ABC Radio.
-She was invited to return to Brisbane last December to co-host and perform in QSO’s popular Spirit of Christmas concerts.
+She was invited to return to Brisbane in December 2016 to co-host and perform in QSO’s popular Spirit of Christmas concerts.